 - Rent Control / Increase Limitations.
 Virginia state landlords can raise rent upon renewal or at any time with the appropriate notice.

 - Notice Required to Raise Rent.
-For month-to-month tenancies, Virginia landlords must provide 30 days notice from next rent due date.
+No specific statue; however, it is customary for Virginia landlords to provide 30 days’ notice from next rent due date.

 When Can a Landlord Increase Rent?

 A Virginia landlord may increase rent at the time of a lease renewal, or he/she may increase rent at any time on a month-to-month tenant so long as the appropriate notice is provided.

 It is illegal for a Virginia landlord to increase rent in retaliation for a tenant filing a complaint regarding the health, safety, or housing code violations with the appropriate agency, joining a tenant’s group, or testifying against his/her landlord in a court proceeding.
 (Code of Virg. § 12: 55.1-1258).

 According to the Federal Fair Housing Act, it is illegal for a Virginia landlord to raise rent based on the age, race, religion, nation or origin, familial status, or disability status of a tenant.

 Is there a Rent Increase Limit?